 Chrysler Car Insurance in Australia - What You Need to Know

-Chrysler no longer sells new vehicles in Australia, having discontinued official Australian sales some years ago.
-However, a significant number of used Chrysler models remain on Australian roads, particularly the Chrysler 300 sedan and Grand Voyager people mover, which were popular during their time in the Australian market.
+Chrysler no longer sells new vehicles in Australia, having exited the local market several years ago.
+However, a substantial number of used Chrysler models remain on Australian roads, particularly the Chrysler 300 large sedan and the Grand Voyager people mover, both of which were popular during the brand's time in the Australian market.

-From an insurance perspective, Chryslers fall into low-to-mid insurance groups due to their typically lower current market values.
-However, parts availability is a growing concern as the brand has no Australian dealer support, which can increase repair costs and claim times.
+From an insurance standpoint, Chryslers now fall into low-to-mid insurance groups due to their typically lower current market values.
+The main concern for Australian Chrysler owners is the diminishing availability of parts and the absence of any Australian dealer support, which can increase repair costs and extend claim timelines.

-Most major Australian insurance providers can cover Chrysler vehicles.
-Providers including AA Insurance, AMI, State, and Tower offer cover.
+Most major Australian insurers cover Chrysler vehicles without difficulty.
+Providers including AAMI, Allianz, NRMA, and Budget Direct offer cover.
+Chryslers were sold officially in Australia and meet local compliance standards, so insurer acceptance is not typically an issue.
 See our full Australian car insurance comparison for more.

 Key Insurance Considerations for Chrysler Owners in Australia

-• Discontinued brand: Chrysler no longer sells new vehicles in Australia, which affects dealer support, parts supply, and long-term serviceability
+• Discontinued in Australia: Chrysler no longer sells new vehicles in Australia, which affects dealer support, parts supply, and long-term serviceability

-• Parts availability: Chrysler parts are becoming harder to source in Australia, potentially increasing repair costs and claim settlement times
+• Parts becoming harder to source: Chrysler parts are increasingly difficult to find in Australia, which can push up repair costs and lengthen claim resolution times

-• Depreciation: Without new sales, used Chrysler values have depreciated significantly, which keeps insurance premiums lower
+• Significant depreciation: Without new sales, used Chrysler values have depreciated substantially, which keeps insurance premiums lower

-• Lower values: Most Chryslers in Australia are now valued under $20,000, placing them in lower insurance groups
+• Lower current values: Most Chryslers in Australia are now valued under $25,000, placing them in lower insurance groups

-• Large vehicles: The Chrysler 300 and Grand Voyager are larger vehicles, which can affect parking and collision risks
+• Large vehicle dimensions: The Chrysler 300 and Grand Voyager are sizeable vehicles, which can affect parking damage risk in tight Australian car parks

-• Specialist repairs: Without dealer workshops, owners rely on general mechanics or American vehicle specialists for repairs
+• Specialist repairs needed: Without dealer workshops, owners rely on general mechanics or specialist American vehicle workshops for servicing and repairs

 Chrysler Insurance Costs by Model

 Estimated annual comprehensive insurance costs for Chrysler models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes